Microsoft Word Tables: Advanced Settings & Features

 If you don’t use tables in your Word documents, you should be!
 They are one of the 3 content pillars, alongside text and images that allow you to construct any layout and content structure in your documents.

-Following this beginners guide to Word tables which covers table basics, this post explores some of the lesser-known features of Word tables, answers the frequently asked questions and tackles the prickly issues.
+Following this beginners guide to Word tables which covers the basics of tables in Word, such as how to create Word tables, how to add or remove rows/columns and how to apply simple table formatting, this post explores some of the lesser-known features of Word tables, answers the frequently asked questions and tackles the prickly issues.

 The Autofit behaviour determines the width of the table columns in relation to the page size, contents and margin settings.